Discover more from The Hell Project

 Why do I think so many Christians and the church have been so wrong on this topic for so long?
 Well, that will have to be an essay/video for another day.

 If you want to know more and know me personally, I am very much up for chatting over a coffee or would love for you to visit the church I go to - get in touch.
-If you want scriptural backing for any of the above, I recommend you start with this video or here for a longer essay.
+If you want scriptural backing for any of the above, I recommend you start with the video below or here for a longer essay.